 |Malware Removal (Windows)||

-"SharePoint Email Scam", "Mail Quota", "Propuesta Comercial" and "Your Device Was Not Properly Secured" are a few examples of other spam campaigns.
-Scam emails can make various claims, offers, requests or demands, however their end-goal is the same - to generate revenue.
-How this mail creates profit for the scammers / cyber criminals behind it - varies as well.
-Spam campaigns are also a very popular method of proliferating malware (e.g. trojans, ransomware, etc.).
+"SharePoint Email Scam", "Mail Quota", "Propuesta Comercial" and "Your Device Was Not Properly Secured" are some examples of other spam campaigns.
+These scam emails can make various claims, offers, requests or demands, however their purpose is identical: to generate revenue.

 How do spam campaigns infect computers?

-Text presented in the "You received a transfer in the amount" email letter:
+Text presented in the "You received a transfer in the amount" email message: